Archive 4 Steps to Keep Kids Safe on Instagram

 Inappropriate Content on Instagram

 There is no such thing as kids’ Instagram accounts or Instagram under 18 restrictions.
 As kids join Instagram, they have equal access to all the content that adult users have access to.
 Nevertheless, Instagram moderates all the content users share.
-To do so, Instagram primarily relies on its robots that follow a specific protocol for flagging nudity, gore, and copyright infringement.
-Reports send out by users also help Instagram moderators to weed out inappropriate content.
-However, it is still common to spot age-inappropriate content.

 Instagram Direct Messages

 All Instagram users can send each other direct messages.
 Some people exploit this feature to approach kids with evil intentions.
 For example, sex predators may send explicit messages to your child or try to take advantage of their vulnerability to groom or sexually abuse them.
-Sometimes adults or just other kids may use direct messages to cyberbully your child.
-Moreover, it’s common to receive scams _messages sent to lure people into divulging private information.

 Instagram’s Privacy Issues

-Sometimes children create two Instagram accounts, one private and the other public.
-They usually share their private accounts with close friends and family, and the public one with everyone else.
 Although they typically create public accounts intending to share their creativity with the public, sometimes they do so to hide some aspects of their social life from their families.
 Although having a secret life is risky on its own, it causes several safety issues.
-Children with public accounts are prone to coming across stalkers and dangerous people.
+Young people with public accounts are prone to coming across stalkers and dangerous people.

 Location sharing is another issue that risks kids’ safety.
 On Instagram, you can use location tags to mark where you’re posting pictures, videos, and stories.
-Moreover, users tend to mention their hometown in their bio, short text describing you on your account, which everyone sees.
-Divulging too much information can, however, jeopardise your child’s privacy.
+Moreover, users tend to mention their hometown in their bio, a short text describing you on your account, which everyone sees.
+Divulging too much information can, however, jeopardize your child’s privacy.

 Instagram’s Health Issues